UltraEngine/Documentation/CPP_CreateListBox.md

 The listbox widget displays a vertical list of items.
 The widget emits a WIDGETACTION event when an item is double-clicked, or when the enter key is pressed, with the item index stored in the event data member.
 The widget emits a WIDGETSELECT event when a new item is selected, with the item index stored in the event data member.

-.
-Buttons emit a WIDGETACTION event when pushed.
-Some styles use the widget state to indicate whether they are selected.

 ## Syntax ##
 - shared_ptr<[Widget](Widget.md)\> **CreateListBox**(const int x, const int y, const int width, const int height, shared_ptr<[Widget](Widget.md)\> parent)